How Bissouma inspired Mwepu-less Brighton and Hove Albion against Manchester United | Goal.com

 The 24-year-old has been a first-team regular for the Seagulls this term, scoring three goals and providing six assists in 21 appearances across all competitions.

-Brighton move up to ninth place on 47 points with two matches to play in their campaign.
-They are next in action against Leeds United next Sunday at Elland Road.
+Brighton moved up to ninth place on 47 points with two matches to play in their campaign.
+They are in action against Leeds United next Sunday at Elland Road.

 Rangnick's men can no longer qualify for the Champions League as a result of their loss and are on course for their worst Premier League finish.